Duckierstone42/Vehicular-Object-Detection---ML4641P/README.md

 #### Color Jittering

 Color jittering is applied via the transforms.ColorJitter torch transform, with a brightness of .2, a contrast of .2, a saturation of .2, and a hue of .1.
-These values determine how much exactly the brightness, contrast, saturation, and hue are randomly
+These values determine how much exactly the brightness, contrast, saturation, and hue are randomly jittered.

 #### Gaussian Blurring